Class of 2017

 - Hometown: Marrakesh, Morocco

-Khaoula is the founder of Future Moroccan Entrepreneurs (FME), an entrepreneurial leadership organization that envisions creating a proactive generation of social entrepreneurs who embrace the theme of “Paying It Forward.”
+Khaoula is the founder of Future Moroccan Entrepreneurs (FME), an entrepreneurial leadership organization that aspires to create a proactive generation of social entrepreneurs who embrace the theme of “paying it forward.”
 FME has more than 100 alumni across North Africa who have started different entrepreneurial ventures that positively impact their communities.
-As the founder of FME, Khaoula was selected as a Global Teen Leader to take part in the Just Peace Summit Three Dot Dash in New York by the We Are Family Foundation.
-The Clinton Global Initiative also recently recognized her work.
+As the founder of FME, Khaoula was selected as a Global Teen Leader to take part in the Just Peace Summit Three Dot Dash in New York City by the We Are Family Foundation.
+The Clinton Global Initiative also recognized her work.

-In high school, Olivia interned for a top law firm, using the time to pave way for a gap year where she worked for the UK-India Business Council, which promotes international trade between the United Kingdom and India.
+In high school, Olivia interned for a top law firm before taking a gap year to work for the U.K.-India Business Council, which promotes international trade between the United Kingdom and India.
 She also interned for Rt.
 Hon.
-David Blunkett, a member of the UK Parliament, and a political institution in the United States.
+David Blunkett, a member of the U.K. Parliament, and South Bend Mayor Pete Buttigieg.

 During the summer of 2014, Olivia volunteered at an NGO in South Africa, where she delivered programs to clients in the poorest parts of the country, helping to both educate and rehabilitate them.

 Olivia interned with the Federation of Indian Chambers of Commerce and Industry in Washington, D.C., during the summer of 2015.
 In this role she further explored Indian trade agreements as well as how trade influences world policy.
-She spent her Professional Venture summer in New York City, serving as a marketing intern for the Lagardere Sports Agency.
+For her Professional Venture summer, she traveled to New York City to work as a marketing intern for the Lagardère Sports Agency.
+She spent her senior year serving as a marketing intern for the Notre Dame’s athletics department.

 - Areas of Study: Industrial Design